thomasbridge74/100-days-of-nautobot-archive/Day009_Python_Script_to_Jobs_Part_1/README.md

 Remember to stop the codespace instance on [https://github.com/codespaces/](https://github.com/codespaces/).

-Go ahead and post the output of the show output of the Netmiko command on a social media of your choice, make sure you use the tag `#100DaysOfNautobot` `#JobsToBeDone` and tag `@networktocode`, so we can share your progress!
+Go ahead and post the output of the Netmiko show command on a social media of your choice, make sure you use the tag `#100DaysOfNautobot` `#JobsToBeDone` and tag `@networktocode`, so we can share your progress!

 In tomorrow's challenge, we integrate this script into our Nautobot Job.
 See you tomorrow!